michellab/BioSimSpace/doc/source/contributing/development.rst

 .. code-block:: bash

-   pytest
+   pytest tests

 To run tests for a specific sub-module, e.g.:

 .. code-block:: bash

-   pytest test/Process
+   pytest tests/Process

 To only run the unit tests in a particular file, e.g.:

 .. code-block:: bash

-   pytest test/Process/test_namd.py
+   pytest tests/Process/test_namd.py

 To run a specific unit tests in a particular file, e.g.:

 .. code-block:: bash

-   pytest test/Process/test_namd.py::test_minimise
+   pytest tests/Process/test_namd.py::test_minimise

 To get more detailed information about each test, run pytests using the *verbose* flag, e.g.: